 Describing his style as "positive, honest, human-centred and always trying to create atmospheres relatable to the viewer", Luis hopes his print for Creative Boom will inspire everyone to enjoy their time at home.
 "I also hope it will make them empathise with other humans," he adds.
 "Ultimately, if people buy the print and hang it on their wall, I hope it warms their heart every time they see it."

-The Home Stayer by Luis Mendo is available for a limited-period only, along with our debut series of prints.
+The Home Stayer by Luis Mendo is available exclusively with Creative Boom, along with our debut series of prints.

 Photo credit: Alex Abian